-Gifts, Gratuities, Entertainment and Non-Monetary Compensation: From time to time, HSBC or its employees will, as is generally consistent with customary industry practice and in accordance with HSBC's policies and procedures, receive nonmonetary compensation (other than cash or cash equivalents), such as promotional items (e.g., coffee mugs, calendars or gift baskets), meals and access to certain industry related conferences, from individuals or institutions with whom they transact business or with whom they may engage in business dealings on behalf of clients.
-Such gifts, meals and entertainment provided by HSI may generate a conflict of interest to the extent they create an incentive for the recipient or beneficiary to use, recommend, offer or include products or services of HSI.
+Gifts, Gratuities, Entertainment and Non-Monetary Compensation: From time to time, HSBC or its employees will, as is generally consistent with customary industry practice and in accordance with HSBC's policies and procedures, receive nonmonetary compensation (other than cash or cash equivalents), such as promotional items (e.g., coffee mugs, calendars or gift baskets), meals, entertainment (e.g., tickets to sporting events) and access to certain industry related conferences, from individuals or institutions (including investment sponsors) with whom they transact business or with whom they may engage in business dealings on behalf of clients.
+In addition to the receipt of gifts by HSBC or its employees, HSBC or its employees may also engage in providing such gifts, meals and entertainment which may also generate a conflict of interest to the extent they create an incentive for the recipient or beneficiary to use, recommend, offer or include products or services of HSI.
 The giving and receipt of gifts and other benefits are subject to limitations under internal HSI policies and procedures.